Katzeee/Notes/Othernotes/pve-env-config.md

 ### Change resolution of screen

-Change Hardware->Display to SPICE, then install qxl driver in windows
+Change `Hardware->Display` to `SPICE`, then install qxl driver in windows(in the cd).
+However, this may cause the cursor position of VM not matching with the real position, add `tablet: yes` in host `/etc/pve/qemu-server/<vm-id>.conf` can solve.

 ### setup Remote desktop